yyyooo/yyyooo.github.io/_posts/wetry/en/2021-06-23-Wetry-Hello-World!.md

 >
 >Follow and Comment functions need to log in to Weibo and Zhihu accounts:
 >1.
 It is best to download and install the WeChat app first, and then register a WeChat account
 >2.
+There are two versions of the Weibo app, it is best to use the version with a yellow background icon.(The icon on the white background is the international version, not recommended)
+>3.
 Log in to Weibo app through WeChat account
->3.
+>4.
 In the Weibo app, scan the Wetry app QR code to log in to the Weibo account
->4.
+>5.
 Please refer to related [Tutorial Video](#wetry-app-official-video-tutorial)
->5.
+>6.
 Log in Zhihu account in the same way

 #### Download local